mathcom-js/reservation-site/README.md

 2. API checks user when using session
 3. Style Naver and Kakao button
 4. Make loading button
-5. Add reservation list fetch function

 ### 06-15

 1. Complete a logout function
+2. Add reservation list fetch function
+3. Shows reservation list for owner, and user